FAQs

 Your policy number is the first 6 digits of your individual credit card number.

-If you have completed the online questionnaire and we have sent you a confirmation letter this will show a policy number specific to your questionnaire answers for that specific trip only.
+If you have completed the online questionnaire and we have sent you a certificate confirming cover, that will also include a unique policy reference.

 Is there an excess on each claim?